 Programming Bench Tools

-Programmable tools like power supplies, DMMs, O-Scopes, Function Generators, and others are dead simple to get up and running for various setups.
-There are already a ton of libraries out there provided either open-source or by the vendors themselves to allow you to automate the data capture or device configurations allowing you to do some really neat things such as
+Programmable tools such as power supplies, DMMs, O-Scopes, Function Generators, and others are simple to set up and run.
+There are already many libraries out there provided either by open-source projects or by the tool vendors to allow you to automate the data capture or device configurations allowing you to do some really neat things such as Automated Testing.

-It is so much cheaper and faster to automate testing with Python than something expensive and inflexible like Labview or ATEasy or so many of the other systems out there.
-With a simple serial interface to change data on the controller and some programmable test equipment and a creative harness with feedbacks or another sensing device you can do a lot to verify the integrity of your hardware.
-Most production test system arguably don’t need the in-depth verification levels that you can get with a Labview setup.
+It is much cheaper and faster to automate testing with Python than with expensive and inflexible systems like Labview or ATEasy.
+With a simple serial interface to change data on the controller, programmable test equipment and a creative harness with feedbacks or another sensing device, the integrity of the hardware can be verified.
+Many production test system don’t need the in-depth verification levels that you can get with a Labview setup.
 You can easily get 80–90% of the test coverage for about 5–10% of the cost.
-Of course if you really need that extra 10%, then that extra cost might be justified.
+Of course, if you really need that extra 10%, then that extra cost might be justified.

-Libraries like SciPy, Numpy, Pandas and other are very useful when you need crunch on large data sets and pull information out of them.
-You can look to the Big Data world for more details on this, but Python has certainly carved out it’s place in the world of data science.
+Libraries like SciPy, Numpy, and Pandas are very useful when you need to crunch large data sets to pull useful information out.
+You can look to the Big Data world for more details on this, but Python has certainly carved out its place in the world of data science.

 Day to Day tasks

-Putting all of this together can give some very powerful potential in the right hands!
-While there are plenty of other languages that can do some of these things better or faster or maybe easier, I’d challenge someone to find a language that can do all of these things as well as Python.
+Putting all of this together can give some very powerful potential when in the right hands!
+While there are plenty of other languages that can do some of these things faster, better, or possibly easier, I’d challenge someone to find a language that can do all of these things as well as Python.